Top ↑

 Also in testing, the average transaction was completed in 30 seconds, faster than the typical 45-second card-based withdrawal.

-Understanding the high-level business requirement
+Understanding the business goal

-+ PayPay E-money cash-out
+E-money cash-out

-+ PayPay Bank Cardless deposit/withdrawal
+Bank cardless deposit/withdrawal

-But With tight timelines and limited engineering resources,
+But with tight timelines and limited resources

 Defining the Problem